Tuliuszen/HeroAdventure/README.md

 # HeroAdventure

+## General info
-First Project to learn the fundamentals of C#
+This is my first project made to learn fundamentals of C#.

+## About
+Project:
-Simple console game with:
+* is a console game
-*few Classes,
-*shopping system,
-*leveling system,
+* has simple fighting system
+* has simple shopping and inventory system
-*saving system using json
+* has working saving system with json
+* has levelling system

+## Technologies
+Project is created with:
+* C#